aws/aws-cdk-rfcs/text/0031-integ-testing.md

 ### Assertions

-`contest` comes packaged with a set of commonly used high level assertions.
+`contest` comes canned with a set of commonly used high level assertions.

 * `assertAws`: execute AWS service APIs and assert the response.
 * `invokeLambda`: invoke an AWS lambda function and assert the response.